-TechRepublic's smart person's guide to hyperconverged infrastructure is a quick introduction to this new trend in virtualization.
-This "living" guide will be updated periodically as advances and alternative technologies are developed.
+TechRepublic’s cheat sheet to hyperconverged infrastructure is a quick introduction to this new trend in virtualization.
+This “living” guide will be updated periodically as advances and alternative technologies are developed.

 - What is hyperconverged infrastructure?
 HCI brings the ease of resource allocation and lifecycle management from the cloud to the on-premises data center.

 - Why does hyperconverged infrastructure matter?
 HCI automates routine administrative tasks that IT departments are tasked with, thereby reducing costs.

 - Who does hyperconverged infrastructure affect?
 SMBs with a lean IT budget are the target market for HCI.

 - When is hyperconverged infrastructure happening?
 The first products were introduced in 2014, though major vendors are just now introducing or aggressively marketing their own HCI systems.

 - How do I start using hyperconverged infrastructure?
 Numerous vendors sell prepackaged HCI solutions.

 SEE: Research: Cloud vs. data center adoption rates, usage, and migration plans (Tech Pro Research)